paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 **(c) Submittal to Congress.—** The Secretary of Defense shall include with the budget materials for the Department of Defense for fiscal year 2024 and each subsequent fiscal year (as submitted to Congress pursuant to [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), United States Code) a list of the military installations for which the Secretary concerned plans to conduct an HRMA during the fiscal year covered by such budget materials.

-**(d) Housing Requirements and Market Analysis.—** The term “Housing Requirements and Market Analysis”or “HRMA” means, with respect to a military installation, a structured analytical process under which an assessment is made of both the suitability and availability of the private sector rental housing market using assumed specific standards related to affordability, location, features, physical condition, and the housing requirements of the total military population of such installation.
+**(d) Housing Requirements and Market Analysis.—** The term “Housing Requirements and Market Analysis”or “HRMA” means, with respect to a military installation, a structured analytical process under which an assessment is made of both the suitability and availability of the private sector rental housing market using assumed specific standards related to affordability, location, features, physical condition, and the housing requirements of the total population of such installation, including members of the armed forces, civilian employees of the Department of Defense, and defense contractors.

 ### Statutory Notes

 #### Prior Provisions
 A prior section 2837, added Pub.
 L. 103–337, div.
 B, title XXVIII, § 2803(a), Oct.
 5, 1994, 108 Stat.
 3051; amended Pub.
 L. 104–106, div.
 B, title XXVIII, § 2802, Feb.
 10, 1996, 110 Stat.
 551; Pub.
 L. 106–65, div.
 A, title X, § 1066(a)(28), Oct.
 5, 1999, 113 Stat.
 772; Pub.
 L. 108–136, div.
 A, title X, § 1031(a)(44), Nov.
 24, 2003, 117 Stat.
 1602, authorized the Secretary of a military department to enter into limited partnerships with private developers of housing through Sept.
 30, 2000, further authorized such Secretary to enter into collateral incentive agreements with those private developers, and established the Defense Housing Investment Account, prior to repeal by Pub.
 L. 113–66, div.
 B, title XXVIII, § 2802(a)(1), Dec.
 26, 2013, 127 Stat.
 1006.
 For effects of repeal on existing contracts and on the Defense Housing Investment Account, see section 2802(b) and (c) of Pub.
 L. 113–66, set out as notes below.

+#### Amendments
+2025—Subsec. (d).
+Pub.
+L. 119–60 substituted “total population of such installation, including members of the armed forces, civilian employees of the Department of Defense, and defense contractors” for “total military population of such installation”.

 #### Housing Requirements and Market Analysis: Time Frame and Submittal of Information
 Pub.
 L. 117–263, div.
 B, title XXVIII, § 2821(b), (c), Dec.
 23, 2022, 136 Stat.
 2999, provided that: “(b) Time Frame.—“(1) In general.—During each of fiscal years 2023 through 2027, the Secretary concerned shall conduct an HRMA for 20 percent of the military installations under the jurisdiction of the Secretary concerned located in the United States. “(2) Submittal of information to congress.—Not later than January 15, 2023, the Secretary concerned shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a list of military installations for which the Secretary concerned plans to conduct an HRMA during fiscal year 2023. “(c) Definitions.—In this section:“(1) The term ‘HRMA’ means, with respect to a military installation, a structured analytical process under which an assessment is made of both the suitability and availability of the private sector rental housing market using assumed specific standards related to affordability, location, features, physical condition, and the housing requirements of the total military population of such installation. “(2) The term ‘military installation’ has the meaning given in [section 2801 of title 10](./chapter-169-military-construction-and-military-family-housing.md#section-2801), United States Code. “(3) The term ‘Secretary concerned’ has the meaning given that term in [section 101(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/a&num=0&edition=prelim), United States Code.”